HL7/davinci-ecdx/input/pagecontent/attachments.md

  -->

-1. EHR assemble attachments and re-attachment data for a claim or prior authorization
+1. EHR assembles attachments and re-association  data for a claim or prior authorization
 1. EHR invokes `$submit-attachment` operation to submit attachments to Payer
 1. Payer responds with an http transactional layer response either accepting or rejecting transaction
-1. Payer attaches data to claim or prior authorization and processes it (out of scope)
+1. Payer re-associates additional information with claim or prior authorization

 ### Attachments Transaction Scenario